How does Idaho count wolves? Critics say state uses ‘smoke and mirrors,’ misleads public

 “We’re not seeing the best of science being used, and that’s what really bothers me,” Jordan said.
 “It’s sad when the science and the math is not looked at with scrutiny and with a fine-tooth comb.
 The politics set the stage in a state like Idaho.”

-Jordan and Wood River Wolf Project co-founder Suzanne Stone said Idaho doesn’t count any other wildlife species in the same way as wolves or manage any other species as aggressively.
-Indeed, Fish and Game isn’t using the space-to-event model to create official estimates for any other species, though researchers told the Statesman it has been tested on mountain lions.
+Jordan and Wood River Wolf Project co-founder Suzanne Asha Stone said Idaho doesn’t count any other wildlife species in the same way as wolves or manage any other species as aggressively.
+Indeed, Fish and Game isn’t using the space-to-event model to create official estimates for any other species, though researchers said it has been tested on mountain lions.

 Stone said there’s “no scientific justification” for the agency’s proposed wolf management plan, which would reduce wolf numbers from its estimated 1,300 to 500.
 What’s more, she and other critics said, if Fish and Game’s population estimate is off, wolf numbers could drop even lower than 500.